Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Algorithms

 So far, we have presented how we integrate the graph-based algorithm presented in~\cite{grisetti2010tutorial} with ICP to optimize a single drone agent's trajectory (i.e., poses).
 In the following, we show how we apply SLAM when using multiple drones.
 Figure~\ref{fig:multi-agent} illustrates the pose graphs of two drones following two independent trajectories.
 For the sake of readability, we omit the notation for the edge measurements and use the superscript in the pose notation to indicate which drone the pose is associated with.
 Within the SLAM formulation introduced so far, the two trajectories would result in two disconnected graphs.
 However, knowing the locations where the trajectories intersect, the drones can use ICP to determine how closely located poses (e.g., $\vec{x}_0^0$ and $\vec{x}_0^1$) relate and therefore create a connection between the two graphs for each intersection point.
 This approach enables both loop closure and alignment of the trajectories of multiple drones in a common coordinate system.
 While the scenario in Figure~\ref{fig:multi-agent} only refers to two drones, the approach scales for any number of drones in the swarm.
 Putting together the pose-graphs associated with multiple drones results in a larger graph that we call \textit{the global graph}.

-Since the size of the resulting global graph represents the sum of all subgraph sizes, there is no difference in computation and memory requirements between a swarm of m drones with N poses each and a single drone with m$\cdot$N poses.
-Since the graph optimization is only executed on a single drone at a time, the main limitation of the system is the maximum number of poses that the SLAM algorithm can optimize within an acceptable time frame.
-However, this limitation could be further relaxed by dividing the global graph.
-For example, in the situation depicted in Figure~\ref{fig:multi-agent}, optimizing the graph $\vec{x}_0^{1,0}, \vec{x}_1^{1,0}, \ldots \vec{x}_C^{1,0}$ and then using the optimized value of $\vec{x}_C^{1,0}$ as a constraint for optimizing $\vec{x}_C^{1,0}, \vec{x}_{C+1}^{1,0}, \ldots \vec{x}_N^{1,0}$ would result in very similar results to the case of optimizing the whole global graph at once.
+Figure~\ref{fig:mapping-steps} illustrates a simplified example of how the information from multiple drones is merged to optimize each drone's trajectory and generate a collective map.
+The map is constructed by using the scans acquired by all drones and applying the SLAM optimization computed on one drone, which we call \textit{the main drone}.
+Thus, in the first step the main drone -- \textit{drone 0} in this example -- collects the scans and poses from \textit{drone 1}, which together constitute the raw data, as shown in Figure~\ref{fig:mapping-steps}-(a).
+We recall that every pose has an associated scan because whenever the drone logs a new pose, it also spins by \qty{45}{\degree} to obtain the scan.
+However, the scan is not directly acquired, but computed by projecting the ToF measurements in the world frame using Equation~\ref{eq:scan-proj} -- this is performed in a distributed fashion, to reduce the computational load of the main drone.